ibm-cloud-docs/power-iaas/faq.md

 You can refresh the page to trigger an update to the cached data, eventually leading to the updated information's display.

-When the cache refreshes beyond four minutes, the Power System Virtual Server may not display the updated information in a rare scenario with heavy traffic conditions.
-In such cases, an error message shows the same message.
-However, a subsequent page refresh will retrieve the updated information.
+The cache refreshes beyond four minutes in a rare scenario with heavy traffic conditions.
+The Power System Virtual Server might not display updated information temporarily.
+Instead, a message indicating the same is displayed.
+However, a subsequent page refresh will retrieve the information.